|Convex Lens||The surface of lens is convex, i.e. raised in the middle and narrow at periphery.|

 Convex lens is the most commonly used lens in our day to day life.

 A lens having two spherical surface bulging outwards is called Convex Lens.
 It is also known as biconvex lens because of two spherical surface bulging outwards.
+Convex lens is also called converging lens.
+It is often used as magnifying glass.

 Fig: Spherical Lens

 A lens having two spherical surface bulging inwards is called Concave Lens.
 It is also known as biconcave lens because of two spherical surface bulging inwards.
+Concave lens is also called diverging lens.

 Fig: Convex Lens